TheresLundqvist/Ski-resorts/README.md

 - As a site user I can bookmark a ski resort so that I can find the resort easier at a later time.
 - As a site user I can see the ski resorts with the best user rating on the site's main page so that I can get inspired at once.

+## Agile Methodology

+Github projects was used to manage the development process using an agile approach.
+Please see link to project board [here](https://github.com/users/TheresLundqvist/projects/1)

+The 5 Epics listed above were documented within the Github project as Labels.
+A Github Issue was created for each User Story which
+was then allocated to a label(Epic).
+Each User Story has defined acceptance criteria to make it clear when the User Story has been
+completed.
+The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
+The user stories were
+also added and worked on in project iterations with a set deadline through Github milestones, this project was conducted through a
+total of 4 iterations.
+The user stories not yet to be finnished were added to a project backlog(milestone).

 ## Design

 The site has a very simple and clean design with a wintry color theme and good contrast.